 To clean lacquered tables we strongly recommend using either warm soapy water or Relay Spray Restaurant Table Top Cleaner, available from www.relayspray.com.
 Relay Spray was specially developed to clean and sanitise tops without harming the lacquer.

-Outdoor Iroko - To ensure the Iroko remains a "honey" colour the tops should be oiled no less than every six months with Teak Oil.
-Should this not happen the tops will naturally weather to a silver grey colour.
+Outdoor timber tops - To try to ensure the hardwood remains its original colour and to maintain protection against spillages and stains the tops should be retreated no less frequently than every six months.
+They may require a light sanding before being re-treated.
+Should this not happen most timbers will naturally weather to a silver grey colour.

 Oiled finishes - these do not provide as much protection as lacquer finishes, nor are they as durable.
 Particular care should be taken to wipe up spills immediately.
 If they are not cleaned immediately, a permanent stain can result.